telus/tds-core/packages/ContentCarousel/ContentCarousel.md

     <Heading level="h2">Connecting families in need</Heading>
     <Paragraph>
       Having access to reliable internet is increasingly important in today’s interconnected world.
-      But for less fortunate families, it can still be a struggle.
-42% of low-income homes don’t have internet.
-Internet for GoodTM is an innovative partnership between TELUS, the British Columbia Ministry of Social Development and Poverty Reduction, and the Ministry of Community and Social Services in Alberta that provides eligible families with the tools and connectivity they need to succeed.
     </Paragraph>
   </ContentCarousel.Item>
 </ContentCarousel>